OHI-Science/OHI-website/content/news/raster_to_terra.md

 Unfortunately, our regions file is not public, but this will work with any polygon shapefile with matching CRS.

-Now that we have a workflow that works on a single raster, all we have to do is desing a loop that goes through each file and outputs a simple `.csv` file.
+Now that we have a workflow that works on a single raster, all we have to do is design a loop that goes through each file and outputs a simple `.csv` file.

 ```r
 tictoc::tic() # time this code